erling6232/imagedata/docs/Tutorial.rst

 The basic assumption when reading data from files is that a folder (directory) contains one image series.
 In the example above, the 'in_dir' folder will be searched for image files which will constitute the 'a' variable.
-Imagedata will not sort multiple series for you.
+Series will not sort multiple series for you.
+In that case, consider the `Collections`.

 When reading a Series, the library will automatically detect the image format, whether it is DICOM, Nifti, or one of the other formats supported.

 All files found will be sorted according to your 'input_order' criteria.
-The default input_order is 'none', which will assume that the data can be sorted into a 3D volume.
+The default input_order is 'auto', which will assume that the data can be sorted into a 3D volume.
 When there is one slice only, the data will be stored as a 2D slice.
 To see how the data has been sorted, look at the shape and axes properties of 'a':